barakatech/flutter_native_contact_picker/README.md

-# baraka_flutter_native_contact_picker
+# Flutter native contact picker

-With this plugin a Flutter app can ask its user to select a contact or contacts from their address book, with the option to select specific phone numbers.
+With this plugin a Flutter app can ask its user to select a contact or contacts from their address book, with the option to select specific emails.
 The information associated with the contacts is returned to the app.

 This plugin uses the operating system's native UI for selecting contacts and does not require any special permissions from the user, even on Android.